Rachus/SDS200A/configurations.md

 The payload uses bitflags to activate or deactivate the relays.

 ### activating relays
-To activate relay x, one sends a `b5`-request with the x-bit set.
-E.g. to set relay 5, the corresponding requests would be:
+To activate relay x, one sends a `b5`-request with the x-bit set, e.g. to set relay 5, the corresponding requests would be:

 | Type        | bmRequestType | bRequest | wValue | wIndex | wLength | Data    |
 |-------------|---------------|----------|--------|--------|---------|---------|